cesarlgm/personal_web/content/work_in_progress/smk_indonesia/index.md

 subtitle:

 # Summary for listings and search engines
-summary: We evaluate a large teacher training program in vocational schools in Indonesia
+summary: We evaluate a large teacher training program in vocational schools in Indonesia finding precise null effects on teacher's knowledge

 # Date published
 date: "2020-12-13T00:00:00Z"